-Smoke and Mirrors: International Investigation Leads to Arrest of More Than 40 Members of Cannabis-Trading App Worldwide
+Smoke and Mirrors: Israeli-Led Investigation Leads to Arrest of More Than 40 Members of Cannabis-Trading App Worldwide

 Last month, the Israeli police announced the detention of more than 40 members of the cannabis networking application Telegrass.
 Arrests–which occurred in the U.S., Germany and Ukraine–came as a result of a year-and-a-half-long international investigation that sought to deflate the network.